Meet Mr. Blend

 But he found one particular story, called Gory Story (written by a friend and read in class), particularly interesting.

+Sure, the playfully macabre elements were fun--what kid wouldn’t enjoy that in the early 80s?
 But it was the excitement of a story created from imagination, listening to it unfold, curious about would happen next--that is what truly captivated him.
+Those were, in many ways, the best times of his childhood.
+And eventually, they served as a guide for his career.

 (Mr. Blend’s home office)